 To do so, we will need to remove everything from the room, like furniture, rugs etc. anything that can be removed, should be taken out of the way.

-Next, we install covers over everything else, walls, floors, and doorways with thick polyethylene sheeting and use duct tape to hold it in place and seal it.
+Next, we install covers over everything else, walls, floors, and doorways with thick polyethylene sheeting and use duct tape to hold the asbestos in insulation in place and seal it.

 Step 3 – Cleanup

-Our technicians remove the plastic from the walls and floor, roll them carefully and inward so that any asbestos particles are captured in the middle and are not carried out into the room.
+Our technicians remove the plastic from the walls and floor, roll them carefully and inward so that any asbestos in insulation particles is captured in the middle and is not carried out into the room.
 All plastic is double-bagged and sealed.
 After all of the plastic is moved, up to the airlock, a clean wet rag and soapy water are used to wipe anything down that might have been exposed to the asbestos dust.

-To complete the asbestos removal or encapsulation project, our technicians get rid of all the contaminated waste and take it to an EPA-approved landfill.
-Over many years, we have provided asbestos pipe wrap services in Bloomfield.
+To complete the asbestos pipe removal or asbestos encapsulation project, our technicians get rid of all the contaminated waste and take it to an EPA-approved landfill.
+Over many years, we have provided asbestos pipe removal services in Bloomfield.
 Our certified and licensed professionals are always ready to help home and business property owners identify and remove asbestos-containing materials.